devlloplugins/devllo-events-bookings/readme.txt

 You can install directly from the Plugin Repository using the Plugins system in WordPress.

 = MANUAL INSTALLATION =
-Upload devllo-events.php to the /wp-content/plugins/ directory
+Upload devllo-events-bookings.zip to the /wp-content/plugins/ directory
 Activate the plugin through the ‘Plugins’ menu in WordPress

 = AFTER INSTALLATION =